CSC302Parajuniper3/CSC302Project3/README.md

 # CSC302Project3
-A library for existing digital medical guidelines in FHIR format that allows other apps to retrieve them
+Description: A library for existing digital medical guidelines in FHIR format that allows other apps to retrieve them

 ---

+# Where to find our documentation and meeting notes

+## Milestones and roadmap:

+Tech stack and their decisions can be found in the `Tech Stack.pdf` file under the `documents` folder in the top level directory of the repo.

+---

+## Project development plan:

+The project development plan can be found in the `Milestones.pdf` file under the `documents` folder in the top level directory of the repo.

+---

+## Meeting Notes

+Meeting notes can be found in the `meeting-notes` folder in the top level directory of the repo.

-## Layout
+## Repo Layout

 ```
 api/